JetBrains/teamcity-documentation/topics/configuring-finish-build-trigger.md

 * **Build customization** — provides options similar to the [Run Custom Build dialog](running-custom-build.md).
 See the [](#Triggered+Build+Customization) section for more information.

-## Finish Trigger and Snapshot Dependencies
+## Finish Build Triggers and Snapshots

-To understand the difference between Finish Triggers and Snapshot depenendencies, let's have a look at the following example.
+To understand the difference between **finish build triggers** and [](snapshot-dependencies.md), let's have a look at the following example.

 A sample project has three child build configurations: